 MoF – guarantor and lead state agency.
 Provides routine oversight of the spending processes of all ministries to ensure compliance with pre-defined plan; leads the annual budget preparation process.
 MoF will have a focal point at the Deputy Minister’s level that will ensure the general financial oversight of the Project implementation.
-There will be two main departments of the MoF actively involved in the implementation process of the Project, i.e. Public Debt Management and Budget departments alongside with the European Integration and Programmes division.
+There will be two main departments of the MoF actively involved in the implementation process of the Project, i.e. Public Debt Management and Budget departments alongside with the European Integration and Programmes Division.

 Revenue Service - legal entity of public law of the MoF with the main task of supporting business in Georgia.
 Creates favourable environment for establishing new businesses and their development, and is charged with administering a just, simple, and reliable tax system.